FCC Orders Early Renewal Review Of ABC Licenses After DEI Probe And Kimmel Dispute

-The Federal Communications Commission on Tuesday, April 28, 2026 ordered Walt Disney Co. to file early license-renewal applications for its eight ABC-owned television stations, saying the move follows possible violations and an ongoing probe. (cbsnews.com)
+On Tuesday, April 28, 2026, the Federal Communications Commission ordered Walt Disney Co. to file early renewal applications for its eight ABC-owned television station licenses.[1] said the step launches an accelerated review.

 📌 Key Facts

-- On Tuesday, April 28, 2026, the FCC issued an order directing Walt Disney Co. to file early license-renewal applications for its eight ABC-owned television stations, citing "possible violations" of the Communications Act of 1934 and the agency's prohibition on unlawful discrimination (Walt Disney Co.).
+- On Tuesday, April 28, 2026 the FCC ordered the Walt Disney Co. to file early license-renewal applications for its eight ABC-owned television stations, citing “possible violations” of the Communications Act and the agency's prohibition on unlawful discrimination (Walt Disney Co.).

-- An FCC official told CBS News on April 28, 2026 that the accelerated review is directly related to an FCC investigation into Disney's diversity, equity and inclusion practices that has been underway since March 2025 (diversity, equity and inclusion practices).
+- An FCC official told reporters the accelerated review is tied to an ongoing investigation into Disney's diversity, equity and inclusion practices that began in March 2025 (diversity, equity and inclusion practices).

-- The order affects eight company-owned ABC stations whose licenses were originally scheduled for renewal between 2028 and 2031, including WABC-TV New York and KABC-TV Los Angeles (WABC-TV New York).
+- The order requires ABC to file all eight renewal applications by May 28, 2026, and targets company-owned licenses originally scheduled for renewal between 2028 and 2031, including WABC‑TV New York and KABC‑TV Los Angeles (May 28, 2026).

-- Coverage links the timing of the FCC's order to a public clash between President Donald Trump, First Lady Melania Trump and ABC host Jimmy Kimmel after Kimmel's April 23, 2026 joke and the April 25 Correspondents’ Dinner shooting, noting the review unfolded amid that feud (Jimmy Kimmel).
+- Multiple outlets link the timing of the FCC move to a public clash between President Donald Trump, First Lady Melania Trump and ABC host Jimmy Kimmel after Kimmel’s April 23, 2026 joke, Melania’s condemnation and the president’s call for Kimmel to be fired (Jimmy Kimmel).

 Follow how coverage of this story developed over time